 Foam underlayment is the least expensive but also one of the least effective products.
-This type of closed cell foam is easily obtainable at all home centers and comes under many different brand names.
+This type of closed-cell foam is easily obtainable at all home centers and comes under many different brand names.
 SimpleSolutions Soundbloc is one example of this type of foam underlayment.
-At 2 mm thick, this is the thinnest foam underlayment you can purchase.
+At two mm thick, this is the thinnest foam underlayment you can purchase.

 Recycled felt underlayment is both green and effective.
 About twice as expensive as polyethylene foam, felt underlayment is a wise choice if sound absorption is your main objective and if your budget can handle the added cost.
 Recycled felt underlayment is about four times heavier than foam and thus denser.
 This is your best bet with engineered wood and laminate flooring.